Ginger Snaps Baking Affairs

 • Baking Sheet: I like to use this specific baking sheet.
 Line each pan with parchment paper.
 Only bake 6 cookies per pan.

 • Melted Butter: Make sure the butter is completely cooled.
-This takes 20 minutes sitting at room temperature.
+This takes at least 10 minutes sitting at room temperature.
 Don't skip this step.

 • Blotted Pumpkin: Pumpkin puree has too much moisture, so in order to avoid a cakey cookie you need to use paper towels and press into the pumpkin repeatedly to extract the moisture.
 Do this at least 4 times, or until the amount of moisture on the paper towel is very minimal.
 At the end you'll have a ¼ cup of pumpkin.